 - 1/8 teaspoon dried thyme

-- Line a large cookie sheet with aluminum foil.
+- Line one or two large cookie sheets with aluminum foil.

-- Drizzle over the asparagus.
-Flip each asparagus piece over so it is well coated in the marinade.
+- Drizzle the marinade over the asparagus, then flip each spear over so it is well coated in the marinade.
 Refrigerate for 1-3 hours.
 You can also marinate overnight.

-- Turn the oven to 400 F. Flip each piece over again to an evenly distribute the marinade.
+- Preheat the oven to 400 F. Flip each piece over to evenly distribute the marinade.

-- Cook for 10 minutes.
-Drizzle freshly squeezed lemon juice over the top.
-Serve immediately.
+- Drizzle freshly squeezed lemon juice over the top and serve immediately.